 Be sure to mark your calendars for a weekend in Fallon this coming Labor Day!

 Some Hearts of Gold Cantaloupe History

 O.J.
-Vannoy was the first to grow Hearts of Gold cantaloupe in the Fallon area, in 1911, and they were grown here in abundance in the 1920’s and 1930’s.
+Vannoy was the first to grow the Hearts of Gold cantaloupe variety in the Fallon area in 1911.
+They were grown here in abundance in the 1920’s and 1930’s.

-Rick Lattin, with Lattin Farms in Fallon, said his family has been growing Hearts of Gold since the 1950’s.
+Rick Lattin with Lattin Farms in Fallon, Nevada said that his family has been growing Hearts of Gold since the 1950’s.
 According to Lattin, Nevada’s Hearts of Gold market crashed early in the century when California farmers grew hybrid varieties that stood up better to shipping.
 A few families kept the variety alive in northern Nevada though, including the Lattins.